Quales/replace.js/README.md

 ```

 # Get a Token
-To get a token, go to
+To get a token, go to (It's limited at 2 tokens a day)
 ### http://vps470919.ovh.net:3000/api/register

 ##get(id, callback):